 Also, remember that nodes are referenced by name, not by type.

-The right-hand panel of the connect dialogue is for binding specific values to the connected function’s parameters.
+The 'advanced' panel of the connect dialogue is for binding specific values to the connected function's parameters.
 You can add and remove values of different types.

 The code approach also enables this with a 4th